-Name and Year First Elected as a Director Age Background Information William W. Johnson (2009) 49 William W. Johnson is an independent member of our Board of Directors.
+William W. Johnson (2009)

+William W. Johnson is an independent member of our Board of Directors.
 Mr. Johnson has been a director since the merger with Capitol in October of 2009.
 Mr. Johnson is currently a Partner and Deputy Head of Asset Management at Perella Weinberg Partners in New York, a privately owned financial services firm.
 Previously, he was a Managing Director of J.P.
 Morgan, a financial services firm, from 2006 to 2009, where he held senior roles including Divisional Management and Risk Committee Member, Head of Proprietary Positioning Business, and Head of Tax-Exempt Capital Markets.
 From 2004 to 2005, Mr. Johnson was a private investor.
 From 2001 to 2003, Mr. Johnson was President of Paloma Partners, a private capital management company in Greenwich, Connecticut.
 From 1984 to 2001, Mr. Johnson worked for UBS and its predecessors in Chicago, Singapore, London and Basel.
 He began his career at UBS in currency options trading and served in several senior management functions including Divisional Management and Risk Committee Member and Global Head of Treasury Products.
 Mr. Johnson received a B.S. degree from the University of Pennsylvania Wharton School in 1984, and a M.B.A. from the University of Chicago in 1988.
-Mr. Johnson was appointed as a director pursuant to contractual rights of Pine River granted in the merger agreement with Capitol.
+Mr. Johnson was originally appointed as a director pursuant to contractual rights of Pine River Capital Management L.P., or Pine River, granted in the merger agreement with Capitol.
 We believe Mr. Johnson is an appropriate director because of his knowledge of financial markets and trading, and his career in financial markets.

-Stephen G. Kasnet (2009) 65 Stephen G. Kasnet is an independent member of our Board of Directors.
+Stephen G. Kasnet (2009)

+Stephen G. Kasnet is an independent member of our Board of Directors.
 Mr. Kasnet has been a director since the merger with Capitol in October of 2009.
 He is also our Lead Independent Director.
-Mr. Kasnet has also been a director of Columbia Laboratories, Inc., a specialty pharmaceuticals company (NASDAQ: CBRX) since August 2004 and Chairman of the Board since November 2004.
+Mr. Kasnet has also been a director of Columbia Laboratories, Inc., a specialty pharmaceuticals company (NASDAQ: CBRX), since August 2004 and Chairman of the Board since November 2004.
 He was the Chairman of Dartmouth Street Capital LLC, a private investment firm, from 2007 through October 2009.
 He was also the President and Chief Executive Officer of Raymond Property Company LLC, a real estate company, from 2007 through October 2009.
-From 2000 to 2006, he was President and Chief Executive Officer of Harbor Global Company, Ltd., an asset management, natural resources and real estate investment company, and Chairman of the PlOglobal, a Russian real estate investment fund.
-From 1995 to 1999, Mr. Kasnet was a director and member of the Executive Committee of The Bradley Real Estate Trust.
-He was Chairman of Warren Bank from 1990 to 2003.
-He has also held senior management positions with other financial organizations, including Pioneer Group, Inc., First Winthrop Corporation and Winthrop Financial Associates, and Cabot and Forbes.
-He serves as Chairman of the Board of Rubicon Ltd., a forestry company, is a director of Tenon Ltd., a wood products company, and serves as a director of First Ipswich Bancorp, a bank holding company.
-He is also a trustee and vice president of the board of the Governor's Academy, a private coed boarding high school in Byfield, MA.
-Mr. Kasnet received a B.A. from the University of Pennsylvania in 1966.
-Mr. Kasnet was appointed as a director pursuant to contractual rights of Pine River granted in the merger agreement with Capitol.
-We believe Mr. Kasnet is an appropriate director based on his audit committee experience, and his past and current experience as a director of public companies.
-Peter Niculescu (2009) 51 Peter Niculescu is an independent member of our Board of Directors.
-Mr. Niculescu has been a director since the merger with Capitol in October of 2009.
-Since 2009, Mr. Niculescu has also been a Partner and Head of Fixed Income Advisory at CMRA, a risk management firm providing consulting and litigation support services to major US and international financial services companies and institutional investors.
-Prior to joining CMRA, Mr. Niculescu ran the Capital Markets division at Fannie Mae, a government sponsored entity, from 2002 to 2008.
-During the 1990s, he was a Managing Director at Goldman Sachs & Co. in its mortgage research and fixed income strategy group.
-Mr. Niculescu received a Bachelors of Economics from the Victoria University of Wellington in New Zealand in 1979 and his Ph.D. in Economics from Yale University in 1985.
-Mr. Niculescu is a Chartered Financial Analyst.
-Mr. Niculescu was appointed as a director pursuant to contractual rights of Capitol granted in the merger agreement with Capitol.
-We believe Mr. Niculescu is an appropriate director because of his experience in trading and mortgage-backed securities, particularly during his tenure as an officer with Fannie Mae.
+From 2000 to 2006, he was President and Chief Executive Officer of Harbor Global Company, Ltd., an asset management, natural resources and real estate investment company, and Chairman of the PIOglobal, a Russian real estate investment fund.
+From 1995 to 1999, Mr. Kasnet was a director and member of the Executive Committee

+Name and Year First Elected as a Director

-Age 61
+Age